 Peluza had his first surgery a year ago but it was not successful.
 Patients must be healthy on surgery day and he came in this morning with congestion.
 Fortunately, there will be time to reschedule him for a later day in the mission once he clears up.
 Unfortunately though, it's a two-hour bus ride each way to the hospital for Peluza and his parents.
 We are looking forward to seeing him again.

 Jose is back for his second operation from Rotaplast.
 With our maxillofacial specialists on this mission, he will have bone taken from his hip and grafted to his jaw to created a more natural look.
 Jose was fortunate to have had surgery at an early age to repair his cleft lip and palate.
 However, a complete closure of his palate was not achieved, leaving him with very nasal speech.
 An all too common story for children with clefts is suffering the bullying from their school-age peers.
 Jose could only stand it until the 8th grade.
 He works now as the supervisor for a delivery service.

 Jose was accompanied by his mother and he told me his is looking forward to having better speech and a nicer smile.
 Rotaplast is good at saving smiles and changing lives.

 Monica was born with a deficiency of soft tissue in her nose, making it difficult to breathe.
 She has had two previous surgeries at 15 and 17 years old where cartilage was taken from her ear to reshape her nose.
-Now, at 22, she is her with her boyfriend of five years for further improvement.
+Now, at 22, she is scheduled for another surgery with Rotaplast for further improvement.
 Monica also talked of being laughed at in school.
 With help from Rotaplast, she is looking forward to a boost in self-confidence and "to be prettier."